 - Lack of social skills.
-Children with autism have difficulty interacting with others–those that are considered “on the spectrum” usually begin exhibiting social symptoms between ages 8 to 10 months old.
+Children with autism have difficulty interacting with others–those considered “on the spectrum” usually begin exhibiting social symptoms between ages 8 to 10 months old.

 - Communications problems.
-About 40% of kids with autism don’t talk; between 25% and 30% develop some language skills in infancy but lose them later; while others don’t begin talking until later in life.
+About 40% of kids with autism don’t talk; between 25% and 30% develop some language skills in infancy but lose them later, while others don’t begin speaking until later in life.